agudu50/agudu50/README.md

 <img align="left" src="https://user-images.githubusercontent.com/65187002/144930161-2f783401-8d27-4fdf-a2f7-cc0ba32f1f1f.gif" width="21%" style="display:inline;"><img align="right" src="https://user-images.githubusercontent.com/65187002/144930161-2f783401-8d27-4fdf-a2f7-cc0ba32f1f1f.gif" width="21%" style="display:inline;">

 <h3 align="center">🎨 Software Frontend Engineer 💻 | Graphic Designer 🖼 | ML & Blockchain Enthusiast 🤖 | Web Designer🚀</h3>
 <p align="center">🌍 The rapid evolution of technology has transformed our lives in ways we never imagined, and being part of this revolution fuels my passion each day.
-Witnessing the expansion of Information Technology 💡 inspired me to pursue a career as a Frontend Engineer, Digital Creator, and AI and Blockchain Enthusiast 🤖.
+Witnessing the expansion of Information Technology 💡 inspired me to pursue a career as a Frontend Engineer, Graphic Designer, and AI and Blockchain Enthusiast 🤖.

 With a deep interest in Full Stack Web & App Development, Software Engineering and Development, and Artificial Intelligence, I’m constantly learning, experimenting, and pushing the boundaries of what technology can achieve.
 I thrive on exploring new tech stacks 🖥, crafting innovative solutions 🛠, and building projects that redefine possibilities 🚀.